sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

    and the IDE will fix it.

+- *What is the reason we have the following code in the test?
-- ??
-JdbcTemplate lab - if the time-entries table is not cleaned up, the api test will fail - actually, we have the following code
+  The purpose of this code is to clean up the `time-entries` table each time API testing is performed.
+Otherwise, the api test will fail with duplicate entry.

   ```
     @BeforeEach